North Carolina vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Round

 North Carolina Performance Insights

-- The Tar Heels are outscoring opponents by 9.7 points per game with a +301 scoring differential overall.
-They put up 69.2 points per game (104th in college basketball) and allow 59.5 per outing (57th in college basketball).
+- The Tar Heels average 69.2 points per game (104th in college basketball) while allowing 59.5 per outing (57th in college basketball).
+They have a +301 scoring differential overall and outscore opponents by 9.7 points per game.

-- North Carolina's offense has been less productive in ACC action this season, scoring 64.5 points per contest, compared to its overall average of 69.2 PPG.
+- Offensively, North Carolina is posting 64.5 points per game this year in conference contests.
+As a comparison, its season average (69.2 points per game) is 4.7 PPG higher.

-- Offensively, the Tar Heels have played better when playing at home this season, averaging 73.7 points per game, compared to 64.2 per game in road games.
+- The Tar Heels are putting up 73.7 points per game this year at home, which is 9.5 more points than they're averaging when playing on the road (64.2).

-- Defensively, North Carolina has been better at home this season, allowing 54.1 points per game, compared to 64.6 on the road.
+- Defensively, North Carolina has played better at home this year, ceding 54.1 points per game, compared to 64.6 on the road.

-- The Tar Heels' offense has been much less effective over their last 10 games, scoring 61.7 points a contest compared to the 69.2 they've averaged this season.
+- The Tar Heels have seen a downturn in scoring recently, racking up 61.7 points per game in their last 10 contests, 7.5 points fewer than the 69.2 they've scored this season.

 © 2023 Data Skrive.
 All rights reserved.